5 Best US banks for American expats living abroad

 Charles Schwab Bank

-Charles Schwab Bank is known for its attractiveness to American expatriates, digital nomads, and frequent international travelers due to favorable account terms and low fees.
-Schwab accounts have no monthly maintenance fees, no foreign transaction fees, and offer unlimited worldwide ATM fee rebates, allowing users to withdraw cash globally without extra costs.
+Charles Schwab is widely regarded as one of the most practical options for American expatriates, digital nomads, and frequent international travelers.
+Schwab accounts have no monthly maintenance fees, no foreign transaction fees, and offer unlimited worldwide ATM fee rebates—allowing you to withdraw cash almost anywhere without worrying about extra charges.

-However, important differences emerge depending on whether an account holder uses a domestic (U.S.) or international (non-U.S.) residential address.
-When a client changes their address to an international residence, Schwab typically converts the account to international status through Schwab International.
+That said, important differences apply depending on whether you use a domestic U.S. or international (non-U.S.) residential address.
+When a client updates their address to an international residence, Schwab typically converts the account to international status through Schwab International.
+This transition keeps core benefits in place but introduces some limitations:

-- Account Access and Eligibility: Americans abroad must apply through Schwab International, providing additional documentation like passports and proof of residence (e.g., utility bills).
-Schwab does not support all countries due to regulatory restrictions; clients in unsupported countries may lose account access or face severe restrictions (e.g., only allowed to sell, not buy investments).
+• Account access and eligibility: Americans abroad must apply through Schwab International, providing additional documentation such as a passport and proof of foreign residence (e.g., a utility bill).
+Schwab does not support all countries due to regulatory restrictions; clients in unsupported countries may face account restrictions or lose access entirely.

-- Investment Restrictions: Once marked as an international client, purchasing new U.S. mutual funds or CDs becomes restricted due to regulatory reasons.
-Clients usually retain existing investments but can’t add to mutual funds or CDs.
-Stocks and ETFs remain accessible, though EU/UK residents face specific limitations due to MiFID II regulations, which block the purchase of certain U.S.-based ETFs and funds.
+• Investment restrictions: Once marked as an international client, purchasing new U.S. mutual funds or CDs becomes restricted.
+You can typically retain existing investments but cannot add to mutual funds or CDs.
+Stocks and ETFs remain accessible, though EU and UK residents face additional limitations under MiFID II regulations, which block certain U.S.-based ETFs and funds.

-- Bank Accounts vs. Brokerage Accounts: International users might have Schwab Bank checking and savings accounts closed upon relocating abroad.
-Instead, cash management often shifts to the Schwab One International Brokerage Account, which still provides similar functionality (debit card, check-writing capabilities), though technically under different protections (SIPC rather than FDIC).
+• Bank accounts vs. brokerage accounts: International users may have Schwab Bank checking and savings accounts closed when they relocate abroad.
+Cash management typically shifts to the Schwab One International Brokerage Account, which provides similar functionality (debit card, check-writing) but is protected by SIPC rather than FDIC.

-- International Wire Transfers: Schwab Bank does not directly offer international wire transfers.
-However, Schwab’s international customer support can facilitate international wires through the brokerage account, usually at competitive rates but typically with a fee ($25–$50 per wire).
+• International wire transfers: Schwab Bank does not directly offer international wire transfers, but Schwab's international customer support can facilitate wires through the brokerage account—typically at competitive rates, with a standard $25 fee per wire (waived once per month for clients with over $100,000 in assets).

-- Support Services: Schwab offers robust online and phone support for expats, including a dedicated international team available 24/5.
-However, the lack of physical international branches means all interactions must occur digitally or over the phone.
+• Support services: Schwab offers online and phone support for expats through a dedicated international team available 24/5.
+There are no physical international branches, so all interactions happen digitally or by phone.

-Overall, Schwab remains attractive for expatriates and digital nomads due to its low-fee structure, international ATM rebates, and support tailored to Americans abroad.
-The limitations primarily relate to regulatory constraints impacting investment choices, possible closures of bank accounts, and the lack of physical overseas branches.
+Overall, Schwab remains one of the strongest choices for expatriates and digital nomads due to its low-fee structure, international ATM rebates, and solid support tailored to Americans abroad.
+The main limitations relate to regulatory constraints on investments, possible bank account closures upon moving abroad, and the absence of overseas branches.

 Wise (formerly TransferWise)

-Wise is known for its low-cost international transfers and multi-currency accounts, tailored for people with cross-border needs, helping to avoid international transaction fees.
+Wise is known for its low-cost international transfers and multi-currency accounts, built specifically for people with cross-border financial needs.
+Their app is user-friendly, with transparent exchange rates close to the mid-market rate—avoiding the hidden markups often embedded in traditional bank transfers.

 Revolut